OuhscBbmc/MReportingPublic/funding_2011a.md

 ***
 ***
-# Aims of *External Evaluation*
+# Aims of OUHSC's External Evaluation
 We were guided by [HRSA's](http://mchb.hrsa.gov/programs/homevisiting/) suggestion that a MIECHV external evaluation "should add something new and relevant to the scientific knowledge of home visiting".
-Our evaluation has five aims (not to be confused with the four goals and objectives of the *service*, described above).
+The OSDH will conduct the *internal* evaluation.
+The OUHSC (University of Oklahoma Health Sciences Center) will conduct the *external* evaluation, which has five aims.

  * **Aim 1** [Systems Coordination](./research_2011a.html#systems-coordination): Evaluate the impact of existing and developing coordination between EBHV programs and other support services.
  * **Aim 2** [Program Marketing](./research_2011a.html#program-marketing): Inform, develop, and evaluate the outreach efforts of MIECHV-funded marketing.